-Credit exposure broken down by geographical area
+Credit exposure broken down by geographical area The Bank's loans are mainly granted to domestic customers in the Farce Islands and Greenland and to a

-The Bank's loans are mainly granted to domestic customers in the Faroe Islands and Greenland and to a small extent legacy customers in Denmark.
+This file is sealed with a digital signature.
+The seal is a guarantee for the authenticity g(-t)r2)ocument. small extent legacy customers in Denmark.
 Table 2 provides a geographical breakdown of total exposures.